Thairo Estrada Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.82 team ERA that ranks third among all league pitching staffs.
+- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.80).

-- The Braves surrender the third-fewest home runs in baseball (132 total, one per game).
+- The Braves surrender the second-fewest home runs in baseball (132 total, one per game).

-- In his most recent appearance on Friday, the righty went seven scoreless innings against the San Francisco Giants while surrendering one hit.
+- In his most recent time out on Sunday, the lefty went 5 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering nine hits.

+- In nine games this season, the 29-year-old has put up an ERA of 2.83, with 8.5 strikeouts per nine innings.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.